juri-sinitson/angular-monorepo/README.md

 >3.
 Problems with a high complexity of the input mechanism (e.g. if you need to put in such stuff like sorting or validation functions instead of just a sync data or some simple control params)
+2. The are cases where the granularity of components being customizable might be too limited in such a library like PrimeNG.
+You will most probably need such a framework like [Tailwindcss](https://tailwindcss.com/) instead.

 <!-- TOC --><a name="ui-stylesheets"></a>
 ### UI: Stylesheets